sara-sabr/ITStrategy/_pages/en/saas-and-cloud-strategy.md

 #### Future Actions

 As outline above, the goal from cloud is better responsiveness to Canadians and operational needs.
-Presently public cloud is widely though to be the best avenue through which to accomplish this.
+Presently public cloud is widely thought to be the best avenue through which to accomplish this.
 As outline above, the current direction from TBS is in favour of public cloud.
 With that in mind, we will continue to push towards public cloud.

 However, we will not that in the broader context it is currently uncertain whether or not public cloud will be a persistent trend.
-For example, the [US Federal Cloud Computing Strategy](https://cloud.cio.gov/strategy/) has revised their Cloud First strategy in favour of a *Cloud Smart* strategy, which reads
+For example, the [US Federal Cloud Computing Strategy](https://cloud.cio.gov/strategy/) has revised their Cloud First strategy in favour of a *Cloud Smart* strategy, which reads:

 > ... anyone can develop and deploy a cloud solution, whether an outside vendor or a Federal agency.
 Industry has moved to a more finely differentiated set of capabilities offered at different system layers, making possible nearly any combination of various components managed by either a vendor, a Government agency, or a mix of both.
 Industries that are leading in technology innovation have also demonstrated that hybrid and multi-cloud environments can be effective and efficient for managing workloads.
 As a result, the Cloud Smart Strategy encourages agencies to think of cloud as an array of solutions that offer many capabilities and management options to enhance mission and service delivery.